-Considering other regular treatments in children 6 years and over
+Considering other regular treatments in children 0–5 years

 - How this recommendation was developed